jzills/Serilog.Sinks.AspNetCore.App.SignalR/src/README.md

             "ReceiveEvent"
         ));

-Finally, call the `WebApplication` extension method `MapDefaultSerilogHub` and specify the route for the internal, default `Hub`.
+Finally, call the `WebApplication` extension method `MapDefaultSerilogHub` and specify the route for the `DefaultSerilogHub`.

     app.MapDefaultSerilogHub("/sample");